-To avoid getting dinged for slippery surfaces during an OSHA infraction, don’t allow surfaces to become slippery.
+To avoid getting dinged for slippery surfaces during an OSHA inspection, don’t allow surfaces to become slippery.
 This may involve re-engineering some of your current work processes, perhaps to redirect a slippery material that’s dripping onto a surface.

 You may also need to consider closing doors and windows, putting non-slip materials on walking surfaces; putting mats on floors; providing workers with special, high-traction footwear; and making sure procedures are in place for immediately removing slippery materials from walking surfaces.

 Our online slip, trip, and fall inspection course offers some great tips for identifying these hazards.